-It is concluded that it would be difficult to sustain a Highway objection to the development on parking grounds.
-In order, to minimise the impact, conditions are recommended to remove permitted development rights for garage conversions and fences which would impact on parking spaces.
+However, it is concluded that it would be difficult to sustain a Highway objection to the development on parking grounds.
+In order to minimise the impact conditions are recommended to remove permitted development rights for garage conversions and fences, which would impact on parking spaces.
+A condition is also recommended for the submission of a scheme to reduce parking on bends within the development.